Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 \textbf{Item Masking}.
-Analogous to the word masking in BERT \cite{devlin2018bert}, the item masking strategy (a.k.a. item dropout) \cite{cheng2021learning,zhou2020s3,xie2020contrastive,li2021hyperbolic,bian2021contrastive} randomly masks a portion $\gamma$ of items and replaces them with special tokens [mask].
+Analogous to the word masking in BERT \cite{devlin2018bert}, the item masking strategy used in \cite{cheng2021learning,zhou2020s3,xie2020contrastive} randomly masks a proportion $\gamma$ of items and replaces them with special tokens [$\mathrm{mask}$].
 The idea behind is that a user's intention is relatively stable during a period of time.
 Therefore, though part of items are masked, the primary intent information is still retained in the rest.
-Let $\mathcal{M}$ denote the indices of the masked items.
-This augmentation strategy can be formulated as:
+This augmentation approach can be formulated as:

 \textbf{Item Cropping}.
-Inspired by the image cropping in CV, some works \cite{xie2020contrastive,zhou2020s3,li2021hyperbolic,cheng2021learning} propose the item cropping augmentation method (a.k.a. sequence splitting).
+Inspired by the image cropping in CV, some works \cite{xie2020contrastive,zhou2020s3,li2021hyperbolic,cheng2021learning} propose the item cropping method.
 Given a user's historic sequence $S$, a continuous sub-sequence with length $L_{\mathrm{c}}=\lfloor\eta *|S|\rfloor$ is randomly chosen, where $\eta\in(0,1)$ is a coefficient that adjusts the length.
-The item cropping augmentation can be formulated as:
+This method can be formulated as:

 This method provides a local view of the user's historic sequence.
-Through the self-supervised task, the selected subsequence is expected to endow the model with the ability to learn generalized representations without the comprehensive user profile.
+Through the self-supervised task on the augmented data, it is expected that the model can learn generalized representations without the comprehensive user profile.

 \textbf{Item Reordering}.
-Many sequential recommenders \cite{HidasiKBT15,rendle2010factorizing,YuanCSZD21} assume that the item order in a sequence is strict so that the item transitions are sequentially dependent.
-However, this assumption is probably problematic because in the real world many unobserved external factors can impact the item order \cite{WangHWCSO19} and different item orders may actually correspond to the same user intent.
-Some works \cite{xie2020contrastive,cheng2021learning} propose to shuffle a continuous sub-sequence $[i_{r},i_{r+1},...,i_{r+L_{r}-1}]$ to $[\tilde{i}_{r},\tilde{i}_{r+1},...,\tilde{i}_{r+L_{r}-1}]$ to create sequence augmentations, which can be formulated as:
+Item transitions in sequences are often assumed strictly context-dependent.
+However, this assumption is problematic because in the real world many unobserved factors can impact the item order and different item orders may actually correspond to the same user intent.
+Some works \cite{xie2020contrastive,cheng2021learning} propose to shuffle a continuous sub-sequence $[i_{r},i_{r+1},...,i_{r+L_{r}-1}]$ to $[\tilde{i}_{r},\tilde{i}_{r+1},...,\tilde{i}_{r+L_{r}-1}]$ to create sequence augmentations, which is formulated as: